-We have a statutory duty to investigate complaints about chimney smoke and bonfires.
+We investigate complaints about chimney smoke and bonfires.

 Smoke control areas